J.J. Watt says he's playing 4 days after atrial fibrillation

 AP Sports Writer

 CHARLOTTE, N.C.
 (AP) — Arizona Cardinals defensive end J.J.
-Watt says he had his heart shocked into rhythm after going into atrial fibrillation this week, and he still plans to play Sunday against the Carolina Panthers.
+Watt says he had his heart shocked into rhythm after going into atrial fibrillation this week, a health scare that won’t sideline him Sunday against the Carolina Panthers.

 The three-time NFL Defensive Player of the Year tweeted Sunday, “I was just told somebody leaked some personal information about me and it’s going to be reported on today.
 I went into A-Fib on Wednesday, had my heart shocked back into rhythm on Thursday and I’m playing today.
 That’s it.”